PreveenSankhala/postgresql-sceencast/README.md

 ![](9.png)

-- CREATE TABLE: This keyword tells the database to create a new table.
+- **CREATE TABLE:** This keyword tells the database to create a new table.

-- my_table: This is the name of the table that is being created.
+- **my_table:** This is the name of the table that is being created.
-- ( id SERIAL NOT NULL PRIMARY KEY, name VARCHAR(255) NOT NULL ): This is the definition of the table, which includes the names and data types of the columns in the table.

-### Here is a more detailed explanation of each part of the statement:

-- id SERIAL NOT NULL PRIMARY KEY: This column will store the unique identifier for each row in the table.
+- **id SERIAL NOT NULL PRIMARY KEY:** This column will store the unique identifier for each row in the table.
 The SERIAL data type means that the database will automatically generate a unique integer value for each new row that is inserted into the table.
 The NOT NULL constraint means that this column cannot be empty.
 The PRIMARY KEY constraint means that this column uniquely identifies each row in the table.

-- name VARCHAR(255) NOT NULL: This column will store the name of each row in the table.
+- **name VARCHAR(255) NOT NULL:** This column will store the name of each row in the table.
 The VARCHAR(255) data type means that this column can store up to 255 characters of text.
 The NOT NULL constraint means that this column cannot be empty.

 ## (d)  extensions